-Now that Royal Gold has funded \$30.0 million, the Company and Royal Gold are required to jointly fund the joint venture operations in proportion to their interests in the Joint Venture Company.
-If a member elects not to contribute to an approved program and budget or elects to contribute less than its proportionate interest, its percentage interest will be reduced.
+Pursuant to the terms of the JV LLCA, the Company and Royal Gold are required to jointly fund the joint venture operations in proportion to their interests in the Joint Venture Company.
+If a member elects not to contribute to an approved program and budget or contributes less than its proportionate interest, its percentage interest will be reduced.
 The capital costs of developing a large gold mining facility could exceed \$1 billion.
 The Company's ability to contribute funds sufficient to retain its membership interests in the Joint Venture Company may be limited.
 To date, neither the Company nor the Joint Venture Company has generated any revenue from mineral sales or operations.
 In the future, the Joint Venture Company may generate revenue from a combination of mineral sales and other payments resulting from any commercially recoverable minerals from the Peak Gold Joint Venture Property.
 The Company does not expect the Joint Venture Company to generate revenue from mineral sales in the foreseeable future.
-Further, neither the Company nor the Joint Venture Company has any recurring source of revenue other than Royal Gold's contributions in connection with the Transactions.
+Further, neither the Company nor the Joint Venture Company has any recurring source of revenue other than the Company and Royal Gold's contributions to the Joint Venture Company.
 As a result, the Company's ability to contribute funds to the Joint Venture Company and retain its interest will depend on its ability to raise capital.
 The Company has limited financial resources and the ability of the Company to arrange additional financing in the future will depend, in part, on the prevailing capital market conditions, the exploration results achieved at the Peak Gold Joint Venture Property, as well as the market price of metals.
 The Company cannot be certain that financing will be available to the Company on acceptable terms, if at all.
 If the Company were unable to fund its contributions to the approved programs and budgets for the Joint Venture Company, its interest in the Joint Venture Company would be diluted.
-In addition, now that Royal Gold has earned a percentage interest of 40.0% in the Joint Venture Company, it has the option to require the Company to sell an additional 20.0% of the Company's interest in the Joint Venture Company in a sale by Royal Gold of its entire percentage interest of 40.0% to a bona fide third party purchaser.
+Now that Royal Gold has earned a 40% interest in the Joint Venture Company, it has the additional right to require the Company to sell up to 20% of the interest in the Joint Venture Company in a sale of Royal Gold's entire 40% interest in the Joint Venture Company.
+If Royal Gold exercises this right, the Company will be obligated to sell 20% of the membership interest to a bona fide third party purchaser on the same terms and conditions as the interest being sold by Royal Gold.